-The Shadowbase process-to-process architecture eliminates diskqueuing points that can slow down information delivery.
+The Shadowbase process-to-process architecture eliminates disk-queuing points that can slow down information delivery.
 Sub-second replication latency is achieved.
 The Shadowbase architecture can be multithreaded, including the communication channels, so that any desired data-transfer capacity can be attained.

 Shadowbase replication supports heterogeneity.
 It can receive data as it is generated from any supported application or database and can deliver it to any supported application or database, including support for filtering, redefining, and enriching the information in-flight to satisfy any target environment formatting needs.
 Shadowbase software is architected to provide continuous availability.
 If one of its components fails, it is automatically restarted.
 Replication continues uninterrupted.
 If the target system fails, the Shadowbase engine queues all events until the target system is restored to service.
 It will then drain its queue of saved events to bring the target system back into synchronization with the data source and will automatically resume replication of real-time events.

-Figure 4 - Shadowbase (SB) as the Data-Distribution Fabric for Big Data Environments
+Figure 3 - Shadowbase (SB) as the Data-Distribution Fabric for Big Data Environments

-An overview of using Shadowbase replication in a big data analytics engine is shown in Figure 4.
-This figure illustrates the age relationship between real-time data and long data, the functional components of the analytics engine, and how Shadowbase provides the datadistribution fabric between those components.
+An overview of using Shadowbase replication in a big data analytics engine is shown in Figure 3.
+This figure illustrates the age relationship between real-time data and long data, the functional components of the analytics engine, and how Shadowbase provides the data-distribution fabric between those components.

 The stream processors and fetchers are represented by the "velocity" component.
-In this architecture, the CEP is represented by the Operational Business Intelligence (OBI) component.
-Shadowbase technology can replicate streams and fetched data from the stream processors and fetchers to the CEP for BI analysis.
+The CEP is the Operational Business Intelligence (OBI) component.
+Shadowbase technology can replicate structured data from the stream processor and fetcher databases to the CEP for BI analysis.
+Additionally, Shadowbase software can replicate the database change results of the operational BI analysis to downstream applications for additional processing.